Zambia says open to dialogue with miners over tax increases

 Africa’s second-largest copper producer said late last month that it would introduce new mining duties and increase royalties to help bring down mounting debt.

-Large miners such as First Quantum, Glencore and Vedanta Resources have often criticised the Zambian government over rising costs at their operations.
+Large miners such as First Quantum, Glencore and Vedanta Resources have often criticized the Zambian government over rising costs at their operations.

 “We remain open to dialogue with mining companies that are willing to amicably discuss the transition to the new mining tax regime,” a Finance Ministry statement quoted minister Margaret Mwanakatwe as saying.